system76/docs/content/codecs.md

 ## Setup DVD Playback (optional)

-Once you see the command above has finished, enter in the following command to enable DVD playback:
+Once you see the command above has finished, enter in the following commands to enable DVD playback:

 ```
+sudo apt install -y libdvd-pkg
 sudo dpkg-reconfigure libdvd-pkg
 ```